Resistance of Streptococcus pneumoniae to the macrolides, azalides, lincosamides, and ketolides

 Macrolides, azalides, lincosamides, and ketolides are related drugs that inhibit protein synthesis at the same site in the bacterial ribosome and are generally active against the same microorganisms.
 Macrolides, azalides, and ketolides are (or, at least, used to be) generally active against S. pneumoniae, Haemophilus influenzae, Moraxella catarrhalis, Legionella species, Chlamydia pneumoniae, and Mycoplasma pneumoniae.
 Clindamycin, the only lincosamide currently in use, is effective against most pneumococci but is not active against such pathogens as H. influenzae and M. catarrhalis.

-The mechanisms of action of and resistance to macrolides, lincosamides, and ketolides, as well as clinical data on the outcome of therapy with these drugs for otitis, sinusitis, acute exacerbations of chronic bronchitis, pneumonia, and meningitis, will be reviewed here.
+The mechanisms of action of and resistance of pneumococci to macrolides, azalides, lincosamides, and ketolides, as well as clinical data on the outcome of therapy with these drugs for otitis, sinusitis, acute exacerbations of chronic bronchitis, pneumonia, and meningitis, will be reviewed here.
 Resistance to the other classes of drugs is discussed separately.
 (See "Resistance of Streptococcus pneumoniae to beta-lactam antibiotics" and "Resistance of Streptococcus pneumoniae to the fluoroquinolones, doxycycline, and trimethoprim-sulfamethoxazole".)

 MACROLIDES AND AZALIDES